dh1tw/remoteAudio/README.md

 Windows [![Build status](https://ci.appveyor.com/api/projects/status/it6077sklplhgkyf?svg=true)](https://ci.appveyor.com/project/dh1tw/remoteaudio)

-remoteAudio is an audio streaming application, built for Amateur Radio purposes, written in [Go](1).
-The most typical use case for this software is the remote operation of an amateur radio station.
+remoteAudio is a cross plattform audio streaming application, built for Amateur Radio purposes.
+The most typical use case for this software is the remote operation of an amateur radio station. remoteAudio is written in [Go](1).

 **ADVICE**: This project is **under development**.
 The parameters, ICD and the behaviour is still **not stable** and subject to change.